leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/python_basic_syntax.md

 In particular, `print()` will accept numeric **and** character values.
 This may seem trivial for now but later you will see that most functions are strict about the type of inputs it will accept.

+Try running the code below line by line, then try to "copy&paste" blocks of the code.
+See how things may be different in a REPL.

 ```python
 print('hello world!')